Margaret Bryan Davis: Career

 After her postdoctoral positions at Caltech and Yale, Davis joined the botany department at the University of Michigan in 1961 as a research associate.
-In 1964 she became an associate research biologist at the University's Great Lakes Research Division, and in 1966 she was appointed an associate professor of zoology.
+In 1964 she became an associate research biologist at the university's Great Lakes Research Division, and in 1966 she was appointed an associate professor of zoology.
 In 1970, she was promoted to full professor.
 In 1973 Davis returned to Yale to serve as a professor of biology, where she worked until 1976.
 In 1976, she became a professor and head of the Department of Ecology, Evolution and Behavior at the University of Minnesota.
-In 1982, she was appointed Regents Professor of Ecology and is now a Regents Professor Emeritus in the Department of Ecology, Evolution, and Behavior.
+In 1982, she was appointed Regents Professor of Ecology and was a Regents Professor Emeritus in the Department of Ecology, Evolution, and Behavior.

 Her 1963 paper, "On the Theory of Pollen Analysis", greatly impacted the study of pollen records and their interpretation and led to studies of how well the distribution of a species' pollen reflects the population numbers of the trees that produced it.
 Her later research mapping the migration of tree species illustrated the differential timing and directions of movement for species during the past 14,000 years in North America.
-This work has been influential in predicting the migration of tree species that may results from global climate changes.
+This work has been influential in predicting the migration of tree species that may result from global climate changes.
 She also hypothesized that disease caused the decline in hemlock populations about 5,300 years ago in the northeastern US.
 Starting in the 1980s while at the University of Minnesota, Davis studied long-term forest dynamics of forest communities at the Sylvania Wilderness in the Upper Peninsula of Michigan.
 These old growth forests contain a mosaic of sugar maple and hemlock stands.
 She and her graduate students studied the fossil pollen throughout the forest.
 Their detailed analyses allowed them to trace local variation in forest composition through time and to see how disturbances such as windstorms and fire relate to changes in the forest.

 Activism

-When her husband Rowland obtained a job in the Department of Botany at the University of Michigan, she accepted a research position at the University in order to have a job near him.
-In a 1972 Ann Arbor News article, she stated that she believed this put her in a poor position to bargain for salary and that the University took advantage of her weak bargaining position by paying her lower wages than she merited.
+When her husband Rowland obtained a job in the Department of Botany at the University of Michigan, she accepted a research position at the university in order to have a job near him.
+In a 1972 Ann Arbor News article, she stated that she believed this put her in a poor position to bargain for salary and that the university took advantage of her weak bargaining position by paying her lower wages than she merited.
 "Salary is set by bargaining," she said and added "Men can move.
 Everybody believes women can't.
 I was vulnerable to low wages because I couldn't leave the University.
 I was the lowest paid person in my ranking."
 Even after she was promoted to full professor, she was paid less than the average associate professor, the rank below full professor.
-She filed a complaint with the University and was eventually given both a pay raise and back pay, but only after considerable persistence on her part, including threatening a civil rights suit.
+She filed a complaint with the university and was eventually given both a pay raise and back pay, but only after considerable persistence on her part, including threatening a civil rights suit.